 As we make the transition into greater consciousness and deeper self-knowing often our desires and preferences change.
 What we choose to say and do changes along with that.
 One thing that you may notice are moments of inner conflict, when how you would like to handle a situation or respond to life events or people will be at odds with your identity, or who you have known yourself to be.
 In other words, who you are becoming or stepping into no longer fits within the confines of the identity you've constructed.
 You may have an identity structure that is based on you being a nice person that is easy going and just goes with the flow and now the desires and preferences emerging within you may be expressed in a way that doesn't match or line up with that.
 Now is an opportunity to practice the art of allowing, choosing to allow your desires and preferences to be known by you and expressed by you.
 There may be ways that you have previously known yourself (old identities) that completely shift or fall away.
 Sometimes there is fear associated with this transition.
 Allowing the self is an act of love, however the loss of something, such as your identity, or who you think you are, is often taught or imprinted to be scary or fear inducing.
 What if it doesn't have to be that way?

 You have a choice to put your attention on who and what you're becoming, on the new needs, desires and preferences that are emerging, or on the fear of what you're losing, which is actually identity structures that were confining you.
-We often grieve the loss of limitations, as although we say we want expansion and transformation and new beginnings, there is a loss of something that has become familiar or comfortable via it's consistent presence.
+We often grieve the loss of limitations, as although we say we want expansion and transformation and new beginnings, there is a loss of something that has become familiar or comfortable via its consistent presence.
 Even the loss of pain can induce grief.
-We've become accustomed to being limited, in lack, in pain, in separation, with identities based in fear, fear of rejection, fear of death, fear of abandonment, fear of judgment, fear of expectation or disappoint, fear of punishment.
+We've become accustomed to being limited, in lack, in pain, in separation, with identities based in fear, fear of rejection, fear of death, fear of abandonment, fear of judgment, fear of expectation or disappointment or punishment.
 All of this falls away, it ceases to be.
 The time comes when we wake up from that dream.
-Sometimes we can believe that this will result in bliss and total peace but know that creation is a new adventure.
-Knowing yourself, allowing your true self the space to express is a new adventure.
+We can hold the belief that this will result in bliss and total peace but know that creation is a new adventure.
+Knowing yourself and allowing your true self the space to express is a new adventure.
 It can include some discomfort and much internal adjustment.
 Your body may change, your voice tone, your behaviors, and as mentioned before your preferences, desires and needs may change substantially and even surprise you as they emerge.

 Sometimes we can get stuck when we deny where we are in the name of staying in the fantasy of where we should be or the desire to be somewhere else.
 On the flip side, we can refuse to acknowledge what we desire and name our preferences when we decide that we should just be where we are and accept what is.
 What if we now have the capacity to contain or include both the experience we are now having and the experience we'd prefer to have?
 We don't have to use one to invalidate the other.

-This dynamic can play out in relationship where someone else would say everything's fine, don't worry about it (because that's how they desire it to be for you) and you feeling upset, challenged by the circumstances you're in and not fine.
-When you feel like you have to dismiss or invalidate your experience and adopt there's, or resist their perceived insensitivity and reject their comments it leads to further conflict either played out within the self or with the other person.
-What if you could contain, include or validate other peoples desires for you as well as your current experience?
+This dynamic can play out in relationship where someone else would say everything's fine, don't worry about it (because that's how they desire it to be for you) whereas in reality you are feeling upset, challenged by the circumstances you're in and not fine.
+When you feel like you have to dismiss or invalidate your experience and adopt theirs or resist their perceived insensitivity and reject their comments it leads to further conflict either played out within the self or with the other person.
+What if you could contain, include or validate other people's desires for you as well as your current experience?